kodamap/face_reidentification_demo/README.md

 ## What's this

-This is Face Identification Test App with Intel OpenVINO Face Re-IdentificationModel.
+This is Face Identification Test App with Intel OpenVINO Face Re-Identification Model.

 You can do followings: